 If you're ready to begin your employee recruitment automation initiative, DocuWare can help.
 With the Kinetic Solution for Employee Management, you can launch an automated employee recruitment process in just a few days; that's how easy it is to get started.

-Join us for a live webinar on Tuesday, September 25 at 9 a.m., noon or 3 p.m.
-EDT to learn how to simplify HR workflow processes quickly and efficiently.
-Register here.
+Watch our webinar to learn how to simplify HR workflow processes quickly and efficiently.